-Ordinarily, one of the persons intending to be married must be a baptized member of the parish in good standing, or in exceptional circumstances
+Ordinarily, one of the persons desiring the solemnization of marriage by the Church must be a baptized member of the Parish in good standing, or in exceptional circumstances

-a relative or close friend of someone who is.
-After application with one of the clergy, a six months waiting period must normally elapse, during which time participation in marriage preparation and regular attendance at Sunday services and other aspects of parish life is required.
+a relative or close friend of someone similarly associated with a congregation with which the Parish is In Communio Sacris.
+After application with one of the clergy for such ministry, a six month waiting period must normally elapse, during which time participation in marriage preparation and regular attendance at Sunday services and other aspects of Parish life is required.